bicarlsen/easy-biologic/README.md

 #### MPP Cycles
-Runs multiple MPP cycles, performing Voc and JV scans at the beginning of each.
+Runs multiple MPP cycles, performing Voc and CV scans at the beginning of each.

 ##### Params
 + **run_time:** Run time in seconds

-+ **scan_interval:** How often to perform a JV scan.
++ **scan_interval:** How often to perform a CV scan.

 + **probe_step:** Voltage step for probe.
 [Default: 0.01 V]